-At some time during his childhood Angelo discovered that he could remain afloat in water for long periods of time with little or no effort.
+At some time during his childhood, Angelo discovered that he could remain afloat in water for long periods of time with little or no effort.
 He was even able to sleep, on his side, or rolled up into a tight ball, laying on the surface of lakes and pools.
 However, it wasn’t until he became an adult that Angelo decided to put his mysterious gift to use and see if he could earn himself a living from it.

 Angelo became a professional artist and contortionist in a freak show.
 Freak shows were particularly popular throughout The United States during the mid 19th century right up until the mid 20th century, when they fell out of fashion, they were often associated with travelling circuses and carnivals.
-Exhibits often included bearded women, ape men, conjoined twins etc.Today it would be unthinkable and thoroughly un PC to have anything even approaching a freak show.
-Undoubtedly many of these freak shows exploited the performers but for many at the time there wasn’t really a viable alternative employment.
+Exhibits often included bearded women, ape-men, conjoined twins etc.Today it would be unthinkable and thoroughly un PC to have anything even approaching a freak show.
+Undoubtedly many of these freak shows exploited the performers but for many, at the time there wasn’t really a viable alternative employment.
 In fact, many freak show artists became fairly wealthy by working in them.

-One of Angelo’s Faticoni’s greatest feats saw him sewn inside a large sack and then thrown into a river, as if that wasn’t enough he also had a twenty pound cannon ball chained to his chest.
+One of Angelo’s Faticoni’s greatest feats saw him sewn inside a large sack and then thrown into a river as if that wasn’t enough he also had a twenty-pound cannon ball chained to his chest.
 A journalist present at the time later reported that Angelo Faticoni soon poked his head out of the sack and “he remained motionless in that position for several hours”.
 Another time Angelo reportedly swam across the Hudson River tied to a metal chair weighted down with lead.

 Not surprisingly, the media of the time often suggested that Angelo was faking his abilities in some way but they too could provide no proof of this.
 They even suggested that other-worldly forces were at play, again without proof.
 Some psychics claimed that Angelo was kept afloat by spirits or ghosts.
 Angelo himself remained silent, promising to reveal the secret behind his buoyancy towards the end of his life.

 Outside Ripley's believe it or not in New York a modern day freak of nature entertains the crowds.

 Our interest in people such as Angelo remains constant, we have simply changed the way we view them.
-And of course we no longer call them freaks.
+And of course, we no longer call them freaks.
 Pay a visit to any of the Ripley's believe it or not emporiums or turn on the TV and I guarantee that on any given day you will find the electronics’ age version of a freak show.